 Time ticks ever onward and winter is always just around the corner, bringing harsh production penalties along with rat plagues, blizzards and earthquakes.
-Even so, the slow pace and relative simplicity of Northgard make it easy to get into - if not to excel at.
+Even so, the slow pace and relative simplicity of Northgard make it an easy strategy game to get into - if not to excel at.
 You probably won't meet your viking foes until you're fifteen minutes into a match, and it'll be longer still before you start poking at their territory.
 If you even want to.

 The dash of 4X in Northgard's DNA means military conquest isn't the only route to victory.
 Amass enough fame, wealth or knowledge and it won't matter how many angry Norsemen are at your gates.
 That gives multiplayer matches a dynamic that goes beyond the one-note destruction of other RTSeses, where the leading player tries to distract everyone from their imminent victory.

 Just some regular humans here, nothing to look at.
 Nope, no giant robots equipped with jetpacks, magnets and retractable legs playing basketball.
 I don't know what you're talking about.